Client Management: How to convert and keep your customers in 2021

 🖇️ Organization: Will you organize their projects on a Google Doc, or are you going to use a Kanban board?
 Gantt chart?
 Spreadsheet?
 It’s important to show your client how any work will be organized before you start

 🤝 Collaboration: How will your team work together, and where will project documents be kept?
-Are you going to use project management software, or will you collaborate using Dropbox?
+Are you going to use pm tool, or will you collaborate using Dropbox?
 Will the client have access to the work in real-time?

 📈 Results: How will you communicate to your client that your project meets the results you discussed before you started working together?
 Are you going to meet for monthly meetings?
 Are you going to keep them updated with quarterly reports?